contiki-ng/contiki-ng/tools/readthedocs/doc/platforms/zolertia/Zolertia-RE-Mote-platform-(revision-A).md

 * Small form-factor of 73x40 mm.
 * Available with enclosure for indoor use

-The changes from Revision A to this new Revision B are summarized in the [Wiki](https://github.com/Zolertia/Resources/wiki/RE-Mote:-Enhancements-from-Rev.A-to-Rev.B)

-The most prominent feature of the RE-Mote is its ultra low-power implementation, allowing a flexible and time/date-aware control of the platform operation modes by using its real-time clock (RTCC) and an ultra-low power PIC governing the battery manager.
+The most prominent feature of the RE-Mote is its ultra low-power implementation, allowing a flexible and time/date-aware control of the platform operation modes by introducing a real-time clock (RTCC), nanowatt external timer, ultra-low power PIC governing the battery manager, etc.

 The RE-Mote features an optional custom-made enclosure to fit most scenarios, allowing to easily connect sensors, actuators and rechargeable LiPo batteries.
 Its on-board RP-SMA antenna eliminates the need to mechanize an external antenna, allowing to alternatively use either a sub-1GHz or 2.4GHz antenna, or a multiband one.
 For dual band applications it is possible to use both sub-GHz and 2.4GHz interfaces simultaneously.

 The external WDT with battery monitor allows a robust and resilience operation for most critical applications.

+## Zoul pin-out

+![RE-Mote pin-out (front)][remote-pinout-front]
+![RE-Mote pin-out (back)][remote-pinout-back]

+[remote-front]: https://contiki-ng.github.io/images/remote-reva-front.png "Zolertia RE-Mote development platform"
+[remote-back]: https://contiki-ng.github.io/images/remote-reva-back.png "Zolertia RE-Mote development platform"
+[remote-pinout-front]: https://contiki-ng.github.io/images/remote-reva-pinout-front.png "RE-Mote pin-out (front)"
+[remote-pinout-back]: https://contiki-ng.github.io/images/remote-reva-pinout-back.png "RE-Mote pin-out (back)"